 Private health care for people coming to Ireland

 In addition to the public health system, people in Ireland can avail of a range of private health care services.
 You must pay the full costs of treatment if you opt for private health care.

 There are a number of private health insurance companies in Ireland.
-Providers in Ireland include the Vhi , Laya Healthcare (formerly QUINN-healthcare), Hibernian Aviva, GloHealth and HSF Health Plan (does not provide cover for hospital in-patient costs).
-As long as you are from the EU/EEA/Switzerland or normally resident in Ireland, you are entitled to the same benefits from your private health insurance with any of these three companies as any other Irish citizen.
+Providers include VHI Healthcare, Laya Healthcare, Irish Life Healthand HSF Health Plan.
+As long as you are from the EEA or Switzerland or normally resident in Ireland, you are entitled to the same benefits from your private health insurance with any of these companies as any other Irish citizen.

-Your private health insurance premium attracts tax relief at the standard rate (20%).
+Up to €1,000 for adults and €500 for children of your private health insurance premium attracts tax relief at the standard rate (20%).
 This tax relief is deducted at source by the health insurance provider.